RenzeLou/CSE_582_course_project/README.md

 Please adjust the hyperparameters according to your needs, such as the enocder model, learning rate, batch size, etc.

-I can run the above commands on the single-GPU server (with only 20K MiB).
+I can run the above commands on the single-GPU server (with only 20 GB).
 You can adjust the batch size to fit your GPU memory.

 ### 3. Results